Gold Fields seeks accord with Kyrgyz villagers

 “It’s not worth continuing this project if it harms the village,” he said.
 “People are thinking of their children and how they will live.”

-But many in Kyrgyzstan see mining as the quickest route out of poverty for an economy subsidized by cash sent home by hundreds of thousands of migrant workers.
-Per capita GDP is less than a tenth of that in oil-rich neighbor Kazakhstan.
+But many in Kyrgyzstan see mining as the quickest route out of poverty for an economy subsidised by cash sent home by hundreds of thousands of migrant workers.
+Per capita GDP is less than a tenth of that in oil-rich neighbour Kazakhstan.